-Issue Purpose of Issue С Driginal Issue Interest rate Final Maturity Amou Int Outstanding FSN Consolidated Lease Refinance leases used for Financing improvements and expansions of the cable telecommunications system \$ 22,937,506 2.85% 3/31/2022 \$ 1,512,506 2013 Electric & Water Bonds Refinance note payable used for major improvement and additions to the electric and water systems \$ 3,920,000 2.00% - 3.50% 12/1/2023 \$ 1,285,000 2015A Electric & Water Bonds Finance the construction of a new administrative building \$ 15,130,000 2.00% - 4.75% 12/1/2040 \$ 12,840,000 FSN Third-Lien Lease Finance the construction of a new headend facility and related cable telecommunications improvements \$ 9,000,000 3.00% 12/31/2029 \$ 6,375,000 Total Bond Premiums \$ 832,374 \$ 22,844,880
+lssue Purpose of Issue O riginal Issue Interest rate Final Maturity Amou nt Outstanding 2013 Electric & Water Bonds Refinance note payable used for major improvement and additions to the electric and water systems \$ 3,920,000 2.00% - 3.50% 12/1/2023 \$ 870,000 FSN Third-Lien Lease Finance the construction of a new headend facility and related cable telecommunications improvements \$ 9,000,000 3.00% 12/31/2029 5,625,000 Total Bond Premiums 4,350 \$ 6,499,350

-Pledged Revenues: Through the various bond financing agreements, the Board has generally pledged available System Revenues (not Full Service Network Revenues) to secure payment associated with the bond issues.
+Pledged Revenues: Through the various bond financing agreements, the Board has generally pledged available System Revenues (not Full-Service Network Revenues) to secure payment associated with the bond issues.
 Lease financing obligations are subject to rental payments derived from and are secured by a subordinated pledge of the net revenues (after providing for operation and maintenance expenses and a reasonable allowance for depreciation) of the Expanded Systems as defined in the lease agreements.
 It is reasonably expected that such revenues accumulated for operation and maintenance expenses and a reasonable allowance for depreciation will not have to be used to make rental payments under the lease.

 Financial Covenants: Electric and Water debt service coverage must be at or above a 1.20.
-After KIA loans, it must be at or above 1.10.
 Telecommunications debt has a 1.20 debt service coverage per the debt agreements.
 Debt service coverage is defined as funds available for debt service divided by net revenue before capital contributions.
-As of June 30, 2021, the Board reported being in compliance with the debt covenants and reporting requirements.
+As of June 30, 2022, the Board reported being in compliance with the debt covenants and reporting requirements.